SCRA State Laws: Comprehensive Guide for Legal Compliance

 Wyo.
 Stat.
 Ann. § 19-11-122

-Federal SCRA protections are extended to Wyoming National Guard members who are ordered to active state service by the state or federal government for more than 30 consecutive days.
+Federal SCRA benefits are given to Wyoming National Guard members on active duty service for more than 30 consecutive days.

 Conclusion

-People who render active duty service are granted plenty of protection, and entities that work with them should understand what it means to work with them.
-Knowing if a service member is on active duty is key.
+People who render active duty service are granted plenty of benefits, and entities that work with them should understand what it means to work with them.
+Knowing if a service member is on active dcritical is key.
 You can use the SCRACVS to confirm someone’s active duty service today.

 FAQs